 I can’t pinpoint when I stopped living an inspired, creative life, but sometime after graduating University (with a BA in Studio Art and History) I lost my creative spark.
 Post university I was working in customer service and pursuing motherhood and other non creative projects.
-It felt so empty and it felt like I had no passion or drive.
+I was frustrated with my life and felt like I had no passion or drive.

-In 2016, as a stay at home mother and wife I wanted to pick up art again and I decided to try something completely new.
-It comes as a surprise to many people, but I had never used watercolours before this point.
-My arts education had focussed on drawing, acrylic painting and photography.
-I had briefly experimented with watercolour, but never achieved any significant success with them.
+In 2016, I wanted to pick up art again and I decided to try something completely new: watercolours.
+It comes as a surprise to many people, but I never really used watercolours before this point.
+My arts education had focussed on drawing, acrylic painting and photography and I had only experimented in the medium a handful of times.

 I bought some paper and paint and studied the medium with a creative fury I hadn’t known in years.
-I devoured every book and youtube channel tutorial on Watercolours and discovered Urban Sketching.
-I I took an urban sketching class at the Button Factory and began to develop my loose “ink and wash” style.
-I got my first watercolour moleskin notebook and Cotman travel palette and was hooked.
+I devoured every book and youtube channel tutorial on watercolours and discovered Urban Sketching.
+I I took an urban sketching class at the Button Factory and began to develop my loose, expressive “ink and wash” style.
+I began taking my sketchbook everywhere I went and capturing my surroundings in watercolour became a passion.

 In April of 2016, construction on King Street in Waterloo uncovered a 200 year old roadway.
 The entire community was fascinated and people were flocking to the downtown core to glimpse the archeological site.
-Living near Uptown Waterloo, I frequently stopped by to view the progress with my son often napping in his stroller.
+Living near Uptown Waterloo, I frequently stopped by the construction site to view the progress, with my son often napping in his stroller.

-One afternoon, I sketched the road through the construction fence in my moleskin and threw on some colour with my portable watercolour kit.
-I added some final details in Starbucks in Uptown Waterloo.
+One afternoon, I sketched the road through the construction fence in my sketchbook and threw on some colour with my portable watercolour kit.
+I added some final details while sitting in the adjacent Starbucks in Uptown Waterloo.
 Happy with the result, I posted it to social media and was amazed with the positive feedback I received.
-Many of my friends didn’t even know I had went to school for Art or that I had recently picked up watercolours.
-I recreated the sketch as a 10 x 13 painting, perfecting the details and was quite happy with the results.
+Many of my friends didn’t even know I went to school for art and that i possessed this hidden talent.
+I recreated the sketch as a 10 x 13 watercolour painting, perfecting the details and was quite happy with the results.